Do you know your daily acid load?

 High dietary acid load

 There is new evidence showing a direct correlation between high dietary acid load (DAL) and an increased prevalence of stress and mild anxiety.
 A study involving over 4000 healthy people found those in the highest DAL category had a 92% greater risk of developing stress and mild anxiety.
+Thankfully, products such as CBD Oil UK are designed against that.

 Even moderate increases in DAL can significantly stimulate the secretion and activity of cortisol which can alter glutamate neurotransmission in limbic areas of the brain and influence emotional processing and behaviour.